ourresearch/research-level-altmetrics/post.md

 There are 6583 ( 39% ) of the samples profiles have more than 20 mentions.
 For the rest of this analysis, we'll focus on these profiles, for three reasons:

 1. They are a meaningful percentage of the dataset
-2. And they are a particularly interesting part of the dataset, because it gets us all the "early adopters" and then some, based on Rogers' Diffusion of Innovation framework *cite*.
-Moreover, our experience with Impactstory users has shown that users with more than 20 mentions are much more likely to be recommend altmetrics tools like Impactstory *link*.
+2. The higher n for each profiles gives us more statistical ability to learn about altmetrics at the person level.
-3. The higher n for each profiles gives us more statistical ability to learn about altmetrics at the person level.
+2. And they are a particularly interesting part of the dataset, because it gets us all the "early adopters" and then some, based on Rogers' [Diffusion of Innovations](https://en.wikipedia.org/wiki/Diffusion_of_innovations) framework *(cite)*.
+Moreover, our experience with Impactstory users has shown that users with more than 20 mentions [are much more likely to be recommend altmetrics tools](http://blog.impactstory.org/nps/) like Impactstory.

 ## What kind of online impact are they having?

-We looked at mention type by channel:
+What platforms are researchers' work being mentioned on?
+This is important, because of course each one mention is not the same as another.
+In particular, we know that researchers have different awareness of different kinds of online platforms.
+We're calling these different platforms or sources "channels."

 ```r